Emkerix/stack-overflow-tag-explorer/README.md

 ## Features

 - Paginated table of tags with the count of associated posts, utilizing MUI components.
-- Configurable dynamic number of elements per page via a numeric field positioned above the table.
-The numeric input field is debounced to limit the frequency of API requests.
-Utilized Unstable_NumberInput component from MUI to prevent invalid input.
 - A MUI element for sorting by the `name` tag.
 - Utilized Redux library for state management, handling loading states and error conditions during data retrieval.
 - Utilized Axios library for data fetching.